olucurious/Awesome-ARKit/README.md

 * [In The Walls](https://apps.apple.com/us/app/id1522257130) - Uses real time face tracking and AR to put your face in any real world wall.
 * [ThingstAR](https://apps.apple.com/us/app/id1547199958) - An iPad app to explore Thingiverse using AR.
 You can also share AR models as usdz files.
 * [watAR](https://apps.apple.com/us/app/watar/id1546980861) - Distort any real world surface with wave and raindrop effects.
+* [Paint the City](https://apps.apple.com/us/app/paint-the-city/id1535585612) - Create street art in augmented reality and see it appear on the map.

 # Tutorials